 Treats a target’s armor as though it were X amount less than normal.

-When an attacker naturally (without bonuses) rolls higher than an opponent’son their d100 but less than or equal to their total AC (after bonuses), it is considered to be an .
-This means that the attack misses or fails to inflict its damage due to the target’s armor protecting them, rather than having dodged the attack. (see: )
+When an attacker naturally (without bonuses) rolls higher than an opponent’s dodge on their d100 hit roll but less than or equal to their total AC (after bonuses), it is considered to be an armor save.
+This means that the attack misses or fails to inflict its damage due to the target’s armor protecting them, rather than having dodged the attack. (see: Dodge)

-is defined as any time the bases of two models are touching.
+Base contact is defined as any time the bases of two models are touching.
 This generally signifies a state of close combat, aka melee combat.
-Under normal circumstances you CANNOT attack a target that is in with you with any kind of LOS based ranged attack or ability, however while in you could attack a different target that you are not in with using a ranged attack.
+Under normal circumstances you CANNOT attack a target that is in base contact with you with any kind of LOS based ranged attack or ability, however while in you could attack a different target that you are not in base contact with using a ranged attack.

 An on-wound effect that inflicts a set amount of auto-damage each round, at the start of the targets turn.
-The effects last until the target is, unless they are healed (or the wounds are otherwise tended to). effects are stackable, regardless of their source.
+The effects last until the target is dead, unless they are healed (or the wounds are otherwise tended to).
+Bleed effects are stackable, regardless of their source.